 Join the team and help protect these critical ecosystems that are so important maintaining biodiversity as well as tracking and mitigating climate change.

-Sand dunes and their vegetation form coastal protection and a defence between sea and land and are a specialised ecosystem for many species including nesting turtles and rare dune vegetation.
+Sand dunes and their vegetation form coastal protection between sea and land.
+They are a specialised ecosystem for many species including nesting turtles and rare dune vegetation.
 The dunes are under threat from development and climate change leading to degradation and erosion.
+The beaches in the area are affected by light pollution from hotels, street lights and restaurants so volunteers monitor the light pollution overnight in teams with the aim to help protect the areas affected by the light pollution along the beach.

 At the start of your first week, you will be fully briefed on the project and receive training in the research procedures and techniques that you will use, including GPS, sea meadow research, data entry and photo classification.

 Working days consist of a morning shift and an afternoon shift of around 2-4 hours each, with the middle of the day free to rest and relax.
-Mornings typically involve sand dune surveys, litter collection and sea meadow photo assessment.
-Afternoons focus on snorkelling sea meadow surveys and drone surveys as well as reviewing data collected.
-Mornings with sand dune surveys start early at around 5.30am and the afternoon shift finishes between 6-7.30pm.
-Evenings are then free.
-You can see a sample rota here.
+Mornings with sand dune or bird surveys start early at around 5.30am and the afternoon shift finishes between 6-7pm.
+There is also often one night beach survey to monitor light pollution.

-Volunteers have 2 days off per week and during your free time, you can explore the many attractions of the island or simply relax on the beaches near the volunteer accommodation!
+Volunteers have 1 or 2 days off in their first week and 2 days off in following weeks.
+During your free time, you can explore the many attractions of the island or simply relax on the beaches near the volunteer accommodation!

 This placement has been approved by the DofE as meeting the requirements for the Residential section of the Gold Award.